julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 It is crucial to frame this flora in **ethnobotanical and cultural context**:

-- These plants and fungi were typically understood as **threshold or boundary plants** — associated with transitions, divination, illness, or spirit communication, rather than entertainment or leisure.
+- These plants and fungi were typically understood as **threshold or boundary plants**; associated with transitions, divination, illness, or spirit communication, rather than entertainment or leisure.
 - Their use was often **embedded within ritual forms** (seasonal rites, songs, incantations, protective smoke) and typically guided by specialists rather than laypeople.
 - Written documentation is sparse; much knowledge resides in **oral tradition, symbolic representation, and regional herb lore collections**.

+Not every spiritual disturbance called for stronger trance plants.
+In many Balkan households, grief, fear, and emotional shock were treated with gentler floral remedies instead; especially after illness, death, or frightening encounters.
+You can explore that quieter side of folk healing in **[Flower Essences for Emotional Shock & Healing](/flower-essences-for-emotional-healing/)**.

 ---